Metropolitan Atlanta Rapid Transit Authority: More MARTA program

 In March 2023, MARTA significantly scaled back its list of projects prioritized for delivery by 2028, to six transit lines and the renovation and construction of 3 transit stations.
 Among those prioritized projects included the Summerhill, Campbellton, and Clifton Corridor BRTs, the Atlanta Streetcar Downtown East Extension to Ponce City Market, reconstruction of Five Points station, and a platform extension at Bankhead station.
-Other projects, including BeltLine LRT at other corridors, transit centers, and the Streetcar Downtown West Extension, were deprioritized.
+Other projects, including Beltline LRT at other corridors, transit centers, and the Streetcar Downtown West Extension, were deprioritized.
 In response to the announcement, the Atlanta City Council unanimously approved an independent audit of More MARTA's program revenues and expenditures.
 MARTA has been criticized for slow progress on its More MARTA expansion, rising costs, and ongoing delays.

-In June 2023, MARTA selected a designer extend the Atlanta Streetcar to the BeltLine.
-Construction of the $230 million was set to begin in 2025.
+In June 2023, MARTA selected a designer for the Atlanta Streetcar extension.
+Construction of the $230 million extension was set to begin in 2025.
 In March 2025, Atlanta mayor Andre Dickens withdrew his support from the Streetcar East Extension, and reprioritized a streetcar extension into the Southside corridor instead.
-Various lobbying groups, including Better Atlanta Transit had lobbied against this extension, while advocates of BeltLine transit, including Beltline Rail Now criticized the late-breaking decision.
+Various lobbying groups, including Better Atlanta Transit had lobbied against this extension, while advocates of Beltline transit, including Beltline Rail Now criticized the late-breaking decision.

-In March 2024, Mayor Andre Dickens announced that four new infill stations would be constructed across the network, including at Murphy Crossing – intersecting with the BeltLine – as well as at Krog Street, Joseph E. Boone, and Armour Yards.

 In June 2024, MARTA began construction on the Summerhill BRT, MARTA's first new transit line in 2 decades and Atlanta's first BRT line.
 The $91 million project was projected to be complete in spring 2025.
 The 5-mile (8-kilometer) line will run from downtown Atlanta, through Summerhill, and end at the Atlanta Beltline.
-The line, named the "MARTA Rapid A Line", will utilize new 60 ft articulated electric buses.
+The line, named the "MARTA Rapid A-Line", will utilize new 60 ft articulated electric buses.
 In April 2025, completion of construction was delayed to 2026, due to construction issues.

-In July 2024, MARTA paused a $230 million renovation project of Five Points station, due to opposition from the Atlanta City Council and mayor, due to the project's impact to pedestrians and bus service.
-In April 2025, MARTA announced plans to resume the renovation project in preparation for the 2026 World Cup.

 In August 2024, a city audit found that $70 million of the More MARTA capital fund intended for capital projects, had been siphoned to cover MARTA operational expenses.
 The audit also found that the sales tax had raised $493 million in More MARTA funding from fiscal years 2017 to 2023, while $69 million had been spent during that time period.
 In March 2025, MARTA disputed the audit findings, citing that another audit that found MARTA owed only $865,000 to the More MARTA capital fund.